-Oslo, Norway – After the emotion of his wife Grete’s memorial service yesterday at Bislett Stadium, all Jack Waitz was in search of tonight was a quiet dinner.
+Oslo, Norway – After the emotional tribute to his wife Grete at yesterday’s memorial service at Bislett Stadium all Jack Waitz was in search of tonight was a quiet dinner.
 And so on a commodius spring evening in the Norwegian capital, Jack met me at my city center hotel from which we walked a short distance north before hopping an Oslo city bus to the St. Hanshaugen neighborhood a few kilometers away.
 Once there we disembarked at Restaurant Schroder, a tidy neighborhood joint with a dark wood interior.

 “Schroder’s is one of the city’s old-fashioned ‘brown restaurants’,” Jack explained as the bus pulled away leaving a plume of diesel exhaust.

 So-called ‘brown restaurants’ are those which have held firm against the wave of renovations sweeping Oslo, while still serving traditional, inexpensive Norwegian fare.
 Then again, with the kroner-to-dollar exchange rate hovering around five-to-one, inexpensive is a relative term for any Yank in Norway.

 When we walked in one of the current co-owners, a Pakistani native named Ali, greeted us warmly — seems Jack and Grete’s older brother Jan Anderson are frequent patrons.
 Jack introduced me, and told Ali I was an American interested in history.

 “Would you like to try our most popular dish?” offered Ali.